RPeters-dev/DynamicTypes/README.md

 The repo contains classes to dynamically create and fill new .net classes at runtime.

+# Howto Use

+See Example.cs how to use the TypeGenerator

 # COMWrapper

 The COMWrapper is an Example to see how to use this Libary works.